A yen for yurts

 Tepees are available in Baraga, Cheboygan, Wilson and Interlochen state parks, $30.
 Reserve up to a year in advance, 800-447-2757.

-On the Keweenaw Peninsula, Mount Bohemia ski resort has a yurt village on its mountain.
-Yurts sleep 10 to 13 and rent for $265-$315, including breakfast and dinner for six.
+On the Keweenaw Peninsula, Mount Bohemia ski resort has trailside yurts that sleep 10 and a big yurt that sleeps 13. a yurt village on its mountain.
 Guests have access to an activity building with a fireplace, TV and small cooking area.
 906-289-4105.

 Deluxe yurts are $125 ($141.25 with tax).
 Reservations can be made up to five months in advance.
 Call 888-668-7275.

-Eight provincial parks in Manitoba, including Whiteshell Provincial Park east of Winnipeg, rent yurts that sleep five and rent for $56.60 plus tax.
+Ten provincial parks in Manitoba rent yurts that sleep five and rent for $56 plus tax.
 Pets are allowed in some yurts.
 Reservations open the first Monday in February.
 Call 888-482-2267.